Bader Field Airport: History and $3B Revival

 However, it is the Transportation Security Administration (TSA) that enforces those rules at airports, and they have the final call on what portable chargers are allowed.

-Following the rules set by the FAA is probably what the TSA officer will require from you to let you pass the airport security checkpoint and board your plane.
+Following the rules set by the FAA is probably what the TSA official or airport security officer will require from you to let you pass the airport security checkpoint and board your plane.

 Therefore, we are going to give you the details you need to make sure your power bank is allowed on your next flight.